zabuxx/BinWSSKline/README.md

 # BinWSSKline
-Use Binance WSS stream to store local custom candlestick DB with arbitrari length (up to 1s)
+Use Binance WSS stream to store local custom candlestick DB with arbitrary lengths (up to 1s)

 This C++ program subscribes to the Binance Web Socket Stream to update a local database with candlestick data for all actively traded spot market pairs.